LivingLegacyMedia/vowbound/chapter_11.md

 "Can I use both?"
 Cassian asked the vastness.
 "Can one person bond with two coins?"

 *It has never been attempted.
-But these are not normal times.* A pause, as if the presences were considering. *The one who cheats the Emblem of Oxen seeks others.
+These are extraordinary times.* A pause, as if the presences were considering. *The one who cheats the Emblem of Oxen seeks others.
 If he collects all seven, he will reshape reality itself.
 Perhaps the only counter is for someone else to master multiple fragments.*

 "What would it cost?
 To bond with this second coin?"